dlce-eva/dlce-eva/doc/cldf_for_dummies.md

     - etc.
 - **property**: column in a table.
 The property `languageReference` is often realised in a column called `Language_ID`.
 All CLDF properties are listed in the [CLDF ontology](https://cldf.clld.org/v1.0/terms.html).

-For example, within the CLDF-`dataset` WALS there is a module of the type `StructureDataset`.
+For example, within the CLDF-`contribution` WALS there is a module of the type `StructureDataset`.
 Inside this module are a set of tables (a.k.a. `components`).
 Each table contains columns which track `properties` of the data.

 # How to know if you’re dealing with a CLDF-dataset